a-l-h/splunk-app-proper-alerts/doc/alerts.rst

 The recipient of this alert is the recipient of the modified alert.

-If the alert has no recipient, alert is sent to email defined in ``Notify admin for alerts to review``.
+If the alert has no recipient, alert is sent to email set in ``Notify admin for alerts to review`` alert.

 Search query steps: